sgurungp/sgurungp.github.io/docs/_posts/2024-08-14-LaTeX-for-Word-users-part-2.md

 ```

 ### Margins and paper size
-The `geometry` package is what you need.
+Use the `geometry` package.
 After importing it
 (`\usepackage{geometry}`) and before starting the document (`\begin{document}`)
 simply set the options that you want, e.g.: